 - Exemption – Tax exemptions can be claimed under this method in either of the two countries

 For example, if someone is asked to travel abroad on deputation and receives compensation in that country, the income earned may be subject to tax in both countries.
 If a DTAA treaty is present, the person may request relief when filing their tax return for that fiscal year.
-If the person happen to be an NRI with investments in India, DTAA may be applied to income from such investments
+If the person happens to be an NRI with investments in India, DTAA may be applied to income from such investments

 Concessional rates of tax are occasionally applied under DTAAs.
-For instance, TDS of 30% is applied to interest earned on NRI bank deposits, but tax is subtracted at a rate of 10% to 15%, under the DTAAs that India has signed with other nations.
+For instance, a TDS of 30% is applied to interest earned on NRI bank deposits, but tax is subtracted at a rate of 10% to 15%, under the DTAAs that India has signed with other nations.